-We live in a multicultural society and we are an international school.
+We live in a multicultural society, and we are an international school.
 This means that different groups from our society have their own folk culture.
-We all together create a good social teaching and learning climate for all pupils with mutual respect.
+We all together create a good social teaching and learning climate for all students with mutual respect.

-That is why the following principles apply to pupils, staff members and parents within the school and are part of rules of conduct mentioned in chapter 1:
+That is why the following principles apply to students, staff members and parents within the school and are part of rules of conduct mentioned earlier:

-- ✓ Everyone is treated equally - ✓ No racist and / or discriminatory language (including racist and / or discriminatory jokes) is used and / or displayed - ✓ The staff members clearly distance himself/herself from racist and / or discriminatory behaviour of pupils, parents, colleagues and external parties within the school.
-The staff member also makes this clear to the person who exhibits this behaviour. - ✓ Every staff member refrains (especially in the presence of children) from using sexist language, sexually tinged jokes, allusions and a manner of speaking that is perceived as sexist by pupils and / or other people involved in the school. - ✓ Every staff member refrain from sexually tinged behaviour or behaviour that can be experienced as such by pupils and/or other people involved in the school and ensures that such behaviour does not occur in the pupil pupil relationship. - ✓ Every staff member ensures that no posters, drawings, etc. which may be interpreted erotically are used or hung in the school.
-The teacher also ensures that no erotic or sex-oriented sites are visited on the internet.
+- \ Everyone is treated equally. - \ No racist and/or discriminatory language (including racist and/or discriminatory jokes) is used and/or displayed. - \ The staff members clearly distance himself/herself from racist and/or discriminatory behaviour of students, parents, colleagues, and external parties within the school.
+The staff member also makes this clear to the person who exhibits this behaviour. - \ Every staff member refrains (especially in the presence of students) from using sexist language, sexually tinged jokes, allusions, and a manner of speaking that is perceived as sexist by students and/or other people involved in the school. - \ Every staff member refrain from sexually tinged behaviour or behaviour that can be experienced as such by students and/or other people involved in the school and ensures that such behaviour does not occur in the student-student relationship. - \ Every staff member ensures that no posters, drawings, etc. which may be interpreted erotically are used or hung in the school.
+The teacher also ensures that no erotic or sexoriented sites are visited on the internet.